jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/15_certainty_assessment.md

 ---
 id: certainty-assessment
 title: "15.
 Certainty assessment"
+writing_guide:
+    text: |
+        What tool or system did you use to assess the level of certainty or confidence in the evidence?

+        Which factors did you consider and what criteria did you use to assess the precision of the effect estimate and the consistency of the findings across studies?

+        Did you assess any other factors affecting the certainty of the evidence?

+        What decision rules did use to judge the level of certainty?

+        What is the definition of each level of certainty?

+        Did you use any review-specific thresholds for assessing certainty, such as what range of effect size might be considered trivial, moderate or large for this review question?
+Make sure you give the rationale for choosing these ranges or thresholds.

+        Did you make any adaptations to an existing tool or system to assess evidence certainty?
+If so, report what adaptations you made and why.

+        Describe how you allocated the evidence certainty assessment tasks, whether any were done in parallel independently, and how disagreements were resolved between assessors

+        What processes did you use to obtain or confirm relevant information from investigators?

+        Did you use an automation tool to support certainty assessments?
+If so, how did it work, how was it trained, and how did you check the accuracy of its performance?

+        Use a clear method of displaying the results of certainty assessments, such as a Summary of Findings table.

+        Did you use standard words to convey the level of certainty in a particular effect size, such as “may” “probably” or “likely” (e.g. “hip protectors probably reduce the risk of hip fracture slightly”).
+If so, report the intended interpretation of each phrase or word and the reference for the source guidance
 ---

 Describe any methods used to assess certainty (or confidence) in the body of evidence for an outcome